By reuvenveksler

 7 min read

-IGI certification The evaluation of diamonds directly affects their cost, their value.
+IGI certification The evaluation of diamonds directly affects their cost and value.
 There are many different experts in the world who evaluate precious…

 September 12, 2024